How to Run Effective Remote & Virtual Sales Presentations

 What is a Virtual Sales Presentation?

-A virtual sales presentation refers to a remote version of the classic sales presentation.
-A sales presentation is a meeting between an individual salesperson or sales team and a company, usually a panel of key decision-makers.
-They attempt to persuade key stakeholders to close the deal by displaying the offerings capabilities, benefits, and features.
-Sales presentations must align with your prospective clients’ needs to achieve the desired outcome and therefore require extensive planning and preparation to be successful.
+A virtual sales presentation is a remote version of the classic sales presentation.
+A sales presentation is a meeting between an individual salesperson, a sales team, and a company, usually a panel of key decision-makers.
+They attempt to persuade key stakeholders to close the deal by displaying the offering’s capabilities, benefits, and features.
+Sales presentations must align with your prospective clients’ needs to achieve the desired outcome and, therefore, require extensive planning and preparation to be successful.

 What’s the importance of giving an effective Virtual Sales Presentation?

 According to a study of B2B buyers by McKinsey & Company, 90% of B2B decision-makers expect the remote buying and selling model to be popular in the long term.
-What’s more, 75% believe it’s just as effective – if not more- as pre-COVID selling methods.
+Moreover, 75% believe it’s just as effective – if not more- as pre-COVID selling methods.

 Also read: 9 Virtual Selling Best Practices To Host Effective Virtual Sales Meetings